-Refrigerator Dill Pickles – prepped and ready for the fridge in just 5 minutes!
-Boldly delicious, 100% ZERO cooking, small batch recipe for classic dill pickles.
+Refrigerator Dill Pickles recipe – prepped and ready for the fridge in just 10 minutes!
+Crisp, tangy, boldly delicious and 100% ZERO cooking – small batch – classic dill pickle flavor.

-This is a small batch recipe but can these tangy pickles can easily be doubled or tripled.
-Full amounts and details in the printable recipe card below.
+This is a small batch recipe but can easily be doubled or even tripled.
+Full amounts and details for this no cook refrigerator pickle recipe in the printable recipe card below.

 - fresh Kirby cucumbers